Vivian-Zhou-1027/workshop1/finalproject.md

 ![Residuals for Model Using All Variables](allvariables.png)

 This plot shows the difference between the population predicted by the model and the actual population in 2015 for Port-au-Prince.
 The population of the reddish part is underpredicted.

 ![Difference Map of Port-au-Prince](PortauPrince_diff.png)

 Here is the population 3D plot for Port-au-Prince.
 ![Population Map of Port-au-Prince](PortauPrince3D.png)

 ## Human Settlements, Roadways and Health Care Facilities
+For this part, I focused on two adm2s, Jacmel and Bainet.
+The orange lines are the road networks.
+Since Haiti has a large number of unclassified road net works, the plot shows a lot of disconnected tracks.
+The red points represent hospitals and the yellow ones represent other health care facilities.
+The locations of these facilities are mostly consistent with the positions of urban areas.
 ![Access to Health Care Serivces throughout Jacmel and Bainet](Access%20to%20Health%20Care%20Serivces%20throughout%20Jacmel%20and%20Bainet.png)
+Bainet and Jacmel are located on the southern part of the country.
+The largest urban area in these two ADM2s is Jacmel city.
+It has a population of about 80,000 and the population density of Jacmel city is more than 2,000.
+The whole area of Bainet and Jacmel has 60 hospitals and one-fifth of those hospitals are located in Jacmel city.
+Though the road network is not that perfect, almost all the hospitals have major road networks around them.
+The urban area is effected by the topography because the majority of these areas are mountains and Jacmel city is based on a rather flat topography.
+It is also next to the Caribbean sea.
 ![JB](JB.png)